Noritate Side Effects

 Generic Name: metronidazole topical

-Note: This page contains side effects data for the generic drug metronidazole topical.
-It is possible that some of the dosage forms included below may not apply to the brand name Noritate.
+Note: This document contains side effect information about metronidazole topical.
+Some of the dosage forms listed on this page may not apply to the brand name Noritate.

 For the Consumer